vectorgrp/sil-kit/docs/api/ethernet.rst

   The frame check sequence (32-bit CRC, 4 octets) is omitted.
 Thus, the minimum length of a frame is 60 octets.

+.. admonition:: Note

+  If the frame is shorter than the minimum length of 60 octets, the frame will be padded with zeros to the minimum length.

 A valid frame can be setup and sent as follows::

   // Prepare an Ethernet frame